LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 policies, which support a wide range of compile-time loop transformations and advanced features.

-``Teams/RAJA::launch``, in contrast, uses the ``RAJA::launch`` template, which takes a ``RAJA::Grid`` type argument for expressing the teams-thread lauh configuration, and a lambda expression which takes a ``RAJA::LaunchContext`` argument.
+``RAJA::launch``, in contrast, uses the ``RAJA::launch`` template, which takes a ``RAJA::Grid`` type argument for expressing the teams-thread lauch configuration, and a lambda expression which takes a ``RAJA::LaunchContext`` argument.
 The lambda provides an execution environment (e.g., CPU or GPU) for a kernel.
 Within that environment users execute kernel operations using ``RAJA::loop<EXEC_POL>`` method calls, which take lambda expressions to express loop details.

-Which RAJA API to use depends on personal preference (kernel structure is more explicit in application source code with teams/launch, and more concise but opaque with kernel), portability needs, among other concerns.
+Which RAJA API to use depends on personal preference (kernel structure is more explicit in application source code with ``RAJA::launch``, and more concise and arguably more opaque with ``RAJA::kernel``), and other concerns, such as portability requirements, runtime policy selection, etc.
-There is a large overlap of algorithms that can be expressed using either API, and there are things one can do with one or the other but not both.
+There is a large overlap of algorithms that can be expressed using either API, and there are things that one can do with one or the other but not both.

 In the following sections, we introduce the basic mechanics and features of both APIs with examples and exercises.
 We also present a sequence of